Bobbyatwal/Netflix-Clone/README.md

 # Netflix-Clone

 Created a Netflix Clone Application utilizing ReactJS, React-Youtube, React Hooks, Axios Library, and FireBase Hosting.

-Implemented API's from TMDB to load data such as images/descriptions into custom rows.
-React-Youtube was required for mouseclick on movie previews.
-CSS applied for overall elegant theme, Netflix buttons, poster hovering, fading banner, and scroll feature.
+I have implemented API's from TMDB to load data such as images/descriptions into custom rows.
+React Functional Components allowed for Re-usability, Data Redundancy, Efficient Readability, and Code Optimization for Fast Rendering.
+React-Youtube was applied for mouseclick on movie previews.
+CSS was used for Netflix buttons, poster hovering, fading banner, horizontal scroll, and overall elegant theme.

 Demo of Application: https://DripDeveloper-netflix-clone.web.app